 They say goodbye to Kidd, Mew has found a friend in Bonsly, the Pokemon who had absolutely no role until that little shot.
 Mew kept Sir Aaron’s gloves in its stolen toy pile, and we see the also unexplained Regis (were they guardians of the tree or parts of its immune system or what?)

 There are some more random shots of Kidd and Ash and co. just doing random stuff, then we cut to Lucario and Sir Aaron in…the past?
 Or a heaven version of the past?
 If they went into the tree, they can’t be in heaven, right?
 Or is the tree creating a heavenly experience for them?
 Anyway, Sir Aaron eats a chocolate bar….I have no qualms believing there’s chocolate in tree heaven.

 And the group continues on their journey.

 Throughout the credits, we get the song ‘We Will Meet Again’.
-It’s a pretty decent little song with instrumentals that sound very similar to the BG soundtrack and a singer who sounds like a higher pitched Vic Mignogna.
+It’s a pretty decent little song with instrumentals that sound very similar to the BG soundtrack.

 So that’s Lucario and the Mystery of Mew, and I have to say that it’s definitely the best made and most well-written of all the movies so far.
 I’d definitely put it side-by-side in my top favorite Pokemon movies list as number one.

-The art was amazing, the animation was fantastic.
-The story, while having some problems, mostly in how aura and the Tree of Beginnings as well as Mew work, was very well-written and emotionally impacting.
-The flow was great, and the characters were mostly good.
+The art was amazing, the animation was fantastic, barring some issues with the CGI sometimes.
+The story, while having some problems, mostly in how Aura and the Tree of Beginnings as well as Mew work, was very well-written and emotionally impacting.
+The flow and pacing were great, and the characters were mostly good.

 The music was outstanding and very fitting for the theme, and there were many more little details that I enjoyed than there were little things that irked me.